jgentle/modflow-build-scripts/README.md

     $ git clone git@github.com:jgentle/modflow-build-scripts.git
     ```

-4. cd into the modflow-build-scripts directory
+4. cd into the modflow-build-scripts repository directory

     ```
     $ cd modflow-build-scripts
     ```

-5. cd into the folder where the scripts live:
+5. cd into the subdirectory where the build scripts are located:

     ```
     $ cd modflow96-tacc-hpc-build